 Erika Flora, MS, PMP, ITIL Expert

 I highly recommend reading, “Getting Started as a Consultant” by Alan Weiss.
 It is rich with content and was a temendous help to me when I began consulting.
-I also recomend keeping up to date with every aspect of what you’re good at.
-For example, I always make sure I’m knowledgeable about consulting, PMP and ITIL.
-That’s how I know about the itil version 4 update.

 The Art of the Start - a great book for entrepeneurs from Guy Kawasaki….exApple guy!
 Give it a read - it can truly help a new-to-biz type succeed!